arnoweng/CheXNet/README.md

 ## Contributions

-This work was collaboratively conducted by Xinyu Weng, Nan Zhuang, Jingjing Tian, Yingcheng Liu and Xiao Sun.
+This work was collaboratively conducted by Xinyu Weng, Nan Zhuang, Jingjing Tian and Yingcheng Liu.

 ## Our Team